OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/remote-compute-50.rst

 Inter Subcluster Route Filtering
 --------------------------------

-Tungsten Fabric Release 2011 supports inter subcluster route filtering (Beta).
+OpenSDN Release 2011 supports inter subcluster route filtering (Beta).
 With this release, a new extended community called ``origin-sub-cluster`` (similar to ``origin-vn``) is added to all routes originating from a subcluster.